Chart Color Schemes

 Brighton displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Brighton's dwelling structures, as per the latest Census evaluation, consisted of 67.3% houses and 32.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Adelaide metro had 52.9% houses and 47.2% other dwellings.
-Home ownership in Brighton stood at 42.2%, with mortgaged dwellings at 33.2% and rented dwellings at 24.6%.
-The median monthly mortgage repayment was $1,952, higher than Adelaide metro's average of $1,950.
-The median weekly rent in Brighton was $350, compared to Adelaide metro's $340.
-Nationally, Brighton's mortgage repayments were higher at $1,952 against the Australian average of $1,863, while rents were lower at $350 compared to the national figure of $375.
+Brighton's dwelling structures, as per the latest Census, consisted of 67.3% houses and 32.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Adelaide metro had 52.9% houses and 47.2% other dwellings.
+Home ownership in Brighton was at 42.2%, with mortgaged dwellings at 33.2% and rented ones at 24.6%.
+The median monthly mortgage repayment in Brighton was $1,952, higher than Adelaide metro's average of $1,950 but lower than the national average of $1,863.
+Median weekly rent in Brighton was $350, lower than both Adelaide metro's $340 and the national figure of $375.

 Frequently Asked Questions - Housing